 What is Worship like?

 You can expect a traditional Lutheran expereince.
 What does this mean?
 Lutheran liturgies are liturgical, meaning they follow a set ritual centered around the sharing of the Word and Holy Communion.
 You'll hear readings from the Old and New Testaments as well as a homily/sermon from the pastor.
 Attendees participate in prayer and song.
 We utilize hymnals and organ music with other musical guests throughout the year.
 Make sure you pick up a bulletin when you arrive, it will guide you through the liturgy.

 What about my kids?

-We love having children in worship!
+We love having children in Worship!
 God put the wiggle in them so the last place we should suppress it is in God’s house.
-Remember, Jesus said, “Let the children come.”
+Remember, Jesus said, “Let the children come to me.”
 We do have a nursery room available if a child becomes inconsolable, but don’t worry about fidgeting and whispering.
-If your child would like to attend Sunday School, it takes place during the first 3/4 of worship from September through May.
+If your child would like to attend Sunday School, it takes place during the first half of Worship from September through May.

 Where do I park?